elastic/elastic-charts/api/charts.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "NonAny" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RecursivePartial" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type RecursivePartial<T> = {
     [P in keyof T]?: T[P] extends NonAny[] ?
 T[P] : T[P] extends ReadonlyArray<NonAny> ?
 T[P] : T[P] extends (infer U)[] ?
 RecursivePartial<U>[] : T[P] extends ReadonlyArray<infer U> ?
 ReadonlyArray<RecursivePartial<U>> : T[P] extends Set<infer V> ?
 Set<RecursivePartial<V>> : T[P] extends Map<infer K, infer V> ?
 Map<K, RecursivePartial<V>> : T[P] extends NonAny ?
 T[P] : RecursivePartial<T[P]>;
 };

+// Warning: (ae-missing-release-tag) "RenderChangeListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type RenderChangeListener = (isRendered: boolean) => void;

+// Warning: (ae-missing-release-tag) "Rendering" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type Rendering = 'canvas' | 'svg';

+// Warning: (ae-missing-release-tag) "Rotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type Rotation = 0 | 90 | -90 | 180;

+// Warning: (ae-missing-release-tag) "ScalesConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface ScalesConfig {
     barsPadding: number;
     histogramPadding: number;
 }

+// Warning: (ae-missing-release-tag) "ScaleType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ScaleType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const ScaleType: Readonly<{
     Linear: "linear";